 On the basis of mode of formation there are three types of rocks:

-When magma is ejected to the surface, it is called lava.
+When magma comes at the surface of the earth it is called Lava.

-Igneous rocks are formed from solidified molten magma below or on the earth’s surface.
+Igneous rocks are formed below or on earth’s surface from solidified molten magma.

 In simple words, all rocks can be described as of igneous origin because, at one time or another, they erupted to the surface.

-About 95% of the volume of outermost 16 km of the earth is composed of them.
+About 95% of the volume of outermost of the earth is composed of Igneous Rocks.